kairosity/mp4-lionize/README.md

 - Stripe webhooks have also been integrated, so even if something happens that cuts the user connection to the application mid-order, the webhooks add important redundancy to the payment process and a record of the order will be documented for Lionize.

 -  Once the order is finalized and the payment processed successfully, the order summary page is displayed alongside a toast message informing the user that the order was successful.

+- After testing the application however, the decision was made to disable the webhooks as they were causing too many duplicate orders, which I suspect have to do with my on-again-off-again internet connection.
+The important thing is that, webhooks are functional, and could be finessed in the future to add that important redundancy.

 <br>